programming-in-python/ipp-exercise-tasks/README.md

     - Example (STU): IPP-STU-02-001 is the first (001) student-specific task in Lab Module 02 associated with Programming in Python (IPP).
   - THIRD: Read and implement the configuration (CFG) requirements to prepare for each exercise.
     - Example (CFG): IPP-CFG-02-001 is the first (001) configuration-specific task in Lab Module 02 associated with Programming in Python (IPP).
-  - FOURTH: Read and implement each exercise related to the Python Exercise Components (PEC).
+  - FOURTH: Read and implement each exercise related to the Python Exercise Components Dev Task (DEV).
-    - Example (PEC): IPP-PEC-01-001 is the first (001) PEC task in Lab Module 01 associated with Programming in Python (IPP).
+    - Example (DEV): IPP-DEV-01-001 is the first (001) DEV task in Lab Module 01 associated with Programming in Python (IPP).
 It only applies to the given Python programming exercise.
   - FIFTH: Read and implement any integration exercise(s) to verify your functionality is working properly.
     - Example (INT): IPP-INT-05-001 is the first (001) integration task in Lab Module 05 associated with Programming in Python (IPP).
-Unless otherwise specified, it should be implemented AFTER all CFG and PEC related tasks.
+Unless otherwise specified, it should be implemented AFTER all CFG and DEV related tasks.

-NOTE: As alluded to previously, an exception to the numbering sequence scheme is made for build-specific tasks related to the PEC repository.
-The initial build requirement (check out a new branch) is numbered '000' for each component (e.g., IPP-PEC-02-000) and should be implemented before any other component-specific requirement, and '100' for the final build requirement (e.g., IPP-PEC-02-100), which should be implemented after all other component-specific requirements.
+NOTE: As alluded to previously, an exception to the numbering sequence scheme is made for build-specific tasks related to the DEV repository.
+The initial build requirement (check out a new branch) is numbered '000' for each component (e.g., IPP-DEV-02-000) and should be implemented before any other component-specific requirement, and '100' for the final build requirement (e.g., IPP-DEV-02-100), which should be implemented after all other component-specific requirements.

 ## Other things to know